clangen/musikcube/src/musikdroid/README.md

 1. remove `Fabric.with(this, Crashlytics())` from `Application.kt`
 2. remove `apply plugin: 'io.fabric'` from `app/build.gradle`

 this should allow you to build and test locally without special keys.
-TODO: simplify

-the project is currently built using `Android Studio 3.0.1`
+the project is currently built using `Android Studio 3`

 # attribution